-Dear Shareholder,
+Dear Shareholder.

-As the Chair of the Compensation Committee (the "Committee"), I am pleased to present, on behalf of the board of directors (the "Board") of Centessa Pharmaceuticals PLC (the "Company" or "Centessa"), the Directors' Remuneration Report for the period ended 31 December 2021 (the "Remuneration Report"), which is the Company's first such report following its initial public offering ("IPO") of ordinary shares through the sale and issuance of American Depositary Shares ("ADSs") on the NASDAQ Global Select Market in May 2021.
+As the Chair of the Compensation Committee (the "Committee"), I am pleased to present, on behalf of the board of directors (the "Board") of Centessa Pharmaceuticals PLC (the "Company" or "Centessa"), the Directors' Remuneration Report for the period ended 31 December 2022 (the "Remuneration Report").

-The Company's Remuneration Report will be subject to an advisory vote, and the Directors' Remuneration Policy (the "Remuneration Policy") will be subject to a binding vote, at the forthcoming Annual General Meeting on 30 June 2022 (the "AGM").
+The Company's Remuneration Report will be subject to an advisory vote at the forthcoming Annual General Meeting on 22 June 2023 (the "AGM").